Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Method

-After a simple transposition operation of Eq.(\ref{eq8}), Eq.(\ref{eq7}) can be obtained.
-The proposed method satisfies the cumulative distribution, making it suitable for sampling fixed video frames based on a given threshold beta.
-This approach aligns with the methodology proposed in~\cite{zhi2021mgsampler}, but with the added benefit of a valid theoretical analysis to confirm its rationality.
-Notably, our proposed method is more versatile than the sampling techniques presented in~\cite{zhi2021mgsampler,zhao2021video}.
-This approach enables the selection of a fixed number of key frames per video, which ensures a manageable memory overhead while maintaining network performance during knowledge replay.
+After a simple transposition operation of Eq.~(\ref{eq8}), Eq.~(\ref{eq7}) can be obtained.
+The proposed method can utilize cumulative distribution for fixed-length frame selection based on a given threshold.
+Clearly, it is not difficult to find that~\cite{zhi2021mgsampler} is a special case of our method, and our analysis indicates the theoretical rationality of this strategy.
+Our proposed sampler enables the selection of a fixed number of key-frames per video, which ensures a manageable memory overhead while maintaining network performance during knowledge replay.